top of page

 For more pictures, please visit the “Gallery” page.

-As on two previous occasions, we were excited to participate again in Park Avenue School’s Fun Day fund raiser this year.
-On Saturday, May 27, 2023, eleven of our brother Knights helped in this bi-annual event.
-For about 6 hours, (in picture, l to r) Bros.
-Steven Maughan, Ed Campbell, Randy Wilkes, Garnet Gauthier, Barry Webb, Dan DePape, Dan Bossert, Dominic Petraroia, Jim Cassino, Greg Large, and Hans Fadum worked along a large number of parents and teachers providing various fun activities for the children.
+As on previous occasions, we were very happy to participate again in Park Avenue School’s Fun Day fund raiser this year.
+On Saturday, June 7, 2025, eleven of our brother Knights helped in this bi-annual event.
+For about 5 hours, (in picture, l to r back row), Bros.
+Hans Fadum, Garnet Gauthier, Lou Curti, Randy Wilkes, Dominic Petraroia, Barry Webb (front row) Steven Maughan, Dan Bossert, Andy Airriess, Dan DePape, and (not pictured) Jim Cassino, worked along with a large number of parents, teachers and other community volunteers providing various fun activities for the children.
 While Bros.
-Ed, Hans, Steven, and Garnet served and “punched” the tickets for the drinks and snacks; Bros.
-Dominic, Greg, and Dan Bossert, punched the tickets and prepared the buns for the hamburgers and hot dogs; and finally and most importantly, Bros.
-Dan DePape, Jim, Randy, and Barry were in charge of the barbeques!
-By all accounts, the day was a great succuss, judging by the many happy and excited children!
+Andy and Dan Bossert, crossed off tickets and prepared the buns for the hamburgers and hot dogs; Bros.
+Steven, Garnet, and Hans served and crossed off the tickets for the drinks and snacks; and, finally and most importantly, Bros.
+Dan DePape, Lou, Jim, Randy, Dominic and Barry were in charge of the barbeques!
+By all accounts, the day was a great success, judging by the many happy and excited children!
 Well done, Brothers.

 Coats for Kids